- Early Years

 At Christ Church, all children can enjoy learning French from Year 1 through to Year 6.
 As well as the language itself, children also learn about the culture and the importance of all languages.
 Developing children’s intercultural understanding is one of the main objectives of modern foreign languages at primary school.
 Early experience of other languages can give children a better chance of gaining future qualifications as well as helping them to communicate and relate to people from other cultures.

-French lessons at Christ Church involve lots of active learning and children initially focus on developing their speaking and listening skills.
-Later in Year 3, children begin to learn to recognise the written language and then develop their writing skills.
+French lessons at Christ Church involve lots of active learning through a variety of activities, including songs, role play and games, which aim to develop confidence and enjoyment of learning a foreign language.
+Children initially focus on developing their speaking and listening skills, then later in Year 3, children begin to learn to recognise the written language and then develop their writing skills.
 Wherever possible, links are made with other areas of the curriculum.
 The children are informally assessed at the end of Year 6 and their levels are passed onto secondary schools so their achievement can be recognised and built upon.

 There are many and varied history topics covered in Christ Church.

-Please note that although history is not taught as a separate subject in Reception pupils are encouraged to learn about their own lives and those of others in the past.
-Also the Year 1 planning is evolving to take into consideration the new transition method of teaching that they are developing this year.
+Please note that although history is not taught as a separate subject in Reception pupils are encouraged to learn about their own lives, their families and those of others in the past.

 Hooke Court - Year 4